AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Views.md

 | SourceTypeId | String                 | Required    | Yes		   |Identifier of the SdsType of the SdsStream |
 | TargetTypeId | String                 | Required    | Yes		   |Identifier of the SdsType to convert events to |
 | Properties   | IList\<SdsStreamViewProperty\> | Optional    | Yes, with limitations*	  |Property level mapping |
-**\*Notes on Properties field**: SdsStreamViewProperty objects are not searchable.
+**\*Notes on `Properties` field**: SdsStreamViewProperty objects are not searchable.
 Only the SdsStreamViewProperty's SdsStreamView is searchable by its Id, SourceTypeId, and TargetTypeId, which are used to return the top level SdsStreamView object when searching.
-This includes nested SdsStreamViewProperties.
+The same is true for nested SdsStreamViewProperties.
 For more information, see [search for stream views](xref:sdsSearching#search-for-stream-views).

 **Rules for the Stream View Identifier (SdsStreamView.Id)**